Chart Color Schemes

 Household Composition

-Botanic Ridge features high concentrations of family households, with a fairly typical median household size
+Botanic Ridge features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 91.2% of all households, including 54.5% couples with children, 27.3% couples without children, and 8.8% single parent families.
-Non-family households make up the remaining 8.8%, with lone person households at 7.6% and group households comprising 1.3% of the total.
-The median household size is 3.2 people, which matches the Greater Melbourne average.
+Non-family households account for the remaining 8.8%, with lone person households at 7.6% and group households comprising 1.3%.
+The median household size is 3.2 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households